kyokang1/time-tracker/README.md

 Please refer to `https://gspread.readthedocs.io/en/latest/` for more information on API set up.

-Please note that the  `"auth/"` is ignored from the version control using `.gitignore` file for security purpose. ".gitignore" prevents the secret credentials from being tracked in version control.
+> NOTE: The  `"auth/"` is ignored from the version control using `.gitignore` file for security purpose. ".gitignore" prevents the secret credentials from being tracked in version control.

 ### plotly API